 Rattlesnakes are common in the Sequoia foothills and in the Kings Canyon at low elevation.
 Watch where you put your hands and feet!
 They are most commonly found in grassy areas and like to hide in and around and even on top of boulders (can you spot the hidden rattlesnake in the photo on the right?).
 Do not harass or kill them; this is when most bites occur.
 Bites are rarely lethal, but tissue damage can be severe.
 If bitten, don’t panic; call 911.

-Hiking in Hot Weather Hikers may encounter high temperatures, often above 100 F, during the summer and early fall months.
+At lower elevations, hikers may encounter high temperatures, often above 100° F (38°C), during the summer and early fall months.
 Please carry and drink plenty of water.
-Bring hats, sunscreen, and light-colored clothing to protect you from the sun which is especially strong at higher altitudes.
+Bring hats, sunscreen, and light-colored clothing to protect you from the sun, which is especially strong at higher altitudes.

-Bears and Food Storage Properly store all food and related supplies left at the trailhead, including ice chests.
-Don't leave your backpack and walk off to take a photograph.
-Bears know packs are a source of food.
+Properly store all food, scented items, and food-related supplies left at the trailhead inside your car trunk, including ice chests.
+If your vehicle doesn’t have a trunk, place food items low and out of sight, and keep windows closed.
+Don't leave your backpack and walk off to take a photograph—always stay within arm's length of your food.
+Bears know backpacks are a source of food.
 Never approach any bear, regardless of its size.
-Learn more...

 Hiking Around Horses